silverstripe/cwp/docs/en/content_administration/definitions.md

 # Definitions

-* *Page types*: words highlighted **as follows** signify page types.
+* *Page types*: words highlighted **in bold** signify page types.
 These are the pages that can be created through the *Add page* screen and include some defaults such as **Page** and **Redirector page**.
 See [Managing your site](http://userhelp.silverstripe.org/for-website-content-editors/managing-your-site/) and [CWP page types](page_types) for more details.